 Comedo removal, or extraction, involves a dermatologist removing blackheads or whiteheads.

 There is limited evidence of its effectiveness, but some researchers believe that it can help manage acne that does not respond to other treatments.

 Do not attempt to remove comedones at home, as this can cause scarring and infection.

 Some companies sell herbal remedies for acne.
-However, for the most part, there is not strong evidence that these ingredients work, according to a 2016 review.
+However, for the most part, there is not strong evidence that these ingredients work, according to a

 For example, scientists have assessed the potential of the following to treat acne: